psiz-org/psiz/README.md

 [![Python](https://img.shields.io/pypi/pyversions/psiz.svg?style=plastic)](https://badge.fury.io/py/psiz)
 [![codecov](https://codecov.io/gh/roads/psiz/branch/main/graph/badge.svg?token=UIK748KI5I)](https://codecov.io/gh/roads/psiz)

+---
 **WARNING:** This package is pre-release and the API is not stable.
+All APIs are subject to change and all releases are alpha.

+---

 ## What's in a name?